swdavey/mysqlrouter/README.md

 ```
 Note the last two commands confirm that the ports have been opened and the high-availability service is in place.

-No change to the selinux mode (enforcing | permissive | disabled) is required because the cluster is stateless (no need for fencing and split brain is not an issue).
+No change to the selinux mode (enforcing | permissive | disabled) is required because our cluster implementation is stateless (i.e. no need to write to storage).

+If you are implementing in a Cloud Environment then you may need to make changes to your virtual networking.
+For example in the Oracle Cloud a rule had to be setup to allow TCP and UDP traffic to run on the virtual network that was being used.

 ### Naming Services
 The test environment uses DNS (part of the Oracle Cloud) to resolve hostnames into IP addresses.
 If you don't have a naming service then you will have to enter the names and IP addresses of each router node and indeed each database node into /etc/hosts.
 Clients of the router tier will need to be made aware of the floating IP address.